How Should I Handle Hospital Negligence?

 - The facility and the negligent staff member have an employment relationship and the employee was acting in the scope of their job when making the harmful error.
 For example, a hospital could be sued under the concept of respondeat superior if a nurse accidentally administered a lethal dose of medication to a patient.

 A hospital has a duty to provide its patients with safe, quality medical treatment.
 When you believe your injuries were caused by faulty equipment, we must ensure that the hospital followed the proper procedures when managing or maintaining that equipment.

 - Preventing equipment malfunction and responding appropriately if medical tools break or fail

-- Sterilizing the air, surfaces and equipment to protect patients from infection and sepsis
+- Sterilizing the air, surfaces, and equipment to protect patients from infection and/or sepsis

 - Overseeing all aspects of patient care

-Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton to Collect Damages from the Hospital Responsible for Your Injuries
+Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Collect Damages from the Hospital Responsible for Your Injuries

 When you want to recover compensation from a negligent medical facility, reach out to the Baltimore medical malpractice lawyers at LeViness, Tolzman & Hamilton.
 We will review your case and fight for the compensation you deserve for your injuries.
 Call us at 800-547-4LAW (4529) or contact us online to schedule a free initial consultation.